 Paperback, 356 pages.
 106 maps.

-The Florida Trail Guide is also available as a gps-based app from Google Play and Apple.
+The Florida Trail Guide is also available as a gps-based app from FarOut Guides.
 While the app is the better choice for navigating the trail, because of its map-based nature it contains less descriptive content than the book.
 Instead, it includes color photos for each waypoint along the trail.
+Versions are available for iOS, Android, and browser-based for any desktop or tablet.

 About the Book